-For details of the Company's Future Accounting Standards, including accounting standards not yet adopted and accounting standards amended but not yet effective, please refer to Note 4 of the Company's audited financial statements.
+For details of the Company's future accounting standards, including accounting standards not yet adopted and accounting standards amended, but not yet effective, please refer to note 4 of the Company's audited financial statements.

-DISCLOSURE OVER INTERNAL CONTROLS & INTERNAL CONTROLS OVER FINANCIAL REPORTING
+DISCLOSURE OVER INTERNAL CONTROLS AND INTERNAL CONTROLS OVER FINANCIAL REPORTING

-There have been no significant changes to the Company's internal control environment during the years ended August 31, 2017 and 2016 that would have materially affected the Company's internal controls over financial reporting.
+There have been no significant changes to the Company's internal control environment during the three months ended November 30, 2017 that would have materially affected the Company's internal controls over financial reporting.

-The Company's certifying Officers concluded that the Company's internal disclosure controls and procedures are effective and sufficient to execute its business plan.
+The Company's certifying officers concluded that the Company's internal disclosure controls and procedures are effective and sufficient to execute its business plan.